cwrc/CWRC-Dialogs/README.md

 From the `app.js` file you can see that the CWRC dialogs need to be initialized for the cwrc api to work.
 You can initialize it with the `initializeWithLogin` or `initializeWithCookie` methods.

+Service call urls can be customized by using the functions `setCwrcApi`, `setGeonameUrl`, and `setViafUrl`.

+The location of entity schemas can be defined by using the functions `setPersonSchema`, `setOrganizationSchema`, or `setPlaceSchema`.

 The interface as opened to the user includes:

 + initializeWithCookie